Where Does It Go?

 Medications & Toiletries

-Seattle’s Union Gospel Mission provides toothpaste/brushes, deodorant, shaving cream/razors, and feminine hygiene products to our homeless neighbors.
+Seattle’s Union Gospel Mission provides toothpaste/brushes, deodorant, shaving cream/razors, and feminine hygiene products to our unhoused neighbors.
 Items must be unused and can be full or travel size.

 You can safely dispose of most over the counter and prescription medications through the Take Back Your Meds program.
 Check with your pharmacy of choice to confirm which medications they can accept.